orey/papers/docs/articles/archimate-intro.md

 All those aspects propose:

   * Typed artifacts,
-  * Authorized typed relationships between artifacts.
+  * Typed relationships between artifacts.

+Note that several relationships types can interconnect many different types or can be used in many contexts.
+The detailed description of all artifacts is not in the scope of this article and we can advise the reader to refer to the book *Enterprise Architecture At Work* from [Mark Lankshorst](https://en.wikipedia.org/wiki/Marc_Lankhorst).

-Moreover, Archimate defines interlayer relationships which enables to "connect" the various layers together.
+Archimate also defines interlayer relationships which enables to "connect" the various layers together.
+This is an absolutely fundamental feature of the language.

-This enables  to build a model that is actually a *graph*.

-In this graph model, each artifact can be represented with the union of all relationships that this artifact has with other artifacts.
+Indeed, an Archimate model is actually a *graph*.
+For those who are familiar with the Semantic Web ([RDF, RDFS](https://en.wikipedia.org/wiki/Resource_Description_Framework), and [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language)), any Archimate model is a semantic graph.

+The graph model is the result of the union of all diagrams implemented with the same set of artifacts.
+For each artifact, the union of all its incoming and outgoing relationships creates the [neighborhood](https://en.wikipedia.org/wiki/Neighbourhood_(graph_theory)) of the artifact in the graph model.

 When you use Archimate, you represent things using the various artifacts that are available to you.
 Each element you draw on a certain views (there are many types of views) will have a certain type, like "Business Process" or "Application Function".
 Thus, the resulting model will be a set of views, each of them presenting many interconnected artifacts that all are instances of types that have a specific *meaning*.

-## The Many Revolutions of Archimate

-### Revolution #1: The Language Just Works
+### Viewpoint And Meta-Model

-The creation of a semantic language implies to create a meta-model.
+The creation of a semantic language generally implies the creation a meta-model.

 Many tools are existing to create meta-models (for instance [Eclipse EMF](https://www.eclipse.org/modeling/emf/) with [Sirius](http://www.eclipse.org/sirius/), or [MetaEdit+](https://www.metacase.com/mep/) depending if you want to pay or not).

-In the history of enterprise architecture, many languages were aggregated or created to represent the various aspects of the reality, to begin with the [Zachman framework](https://en.wikipedia.org/wiki/Zachman_Framework).
+In the history of enterprise architecture, many approaches defined the notion of "view point": in order to act on the enterprise as a whole (or as a system), the first step is to describe the enterprise.
+In order to describe it, due to the complexity of the task, the architect must use several viewpoints.
+The union of those viewpoints is defining the model of the enterprise.

+The [Zachman framework](https://en.wikipedia.org/wiki/Zachman_Framework) was one of the first publicly available enterprise architecture "framework".

-The problem with many enterprise architecture modeling languages is that they propose a way to describe the various parts of the reality but they don't focus on the necessary underlying *consistency*.
+The problem with this framework, but also with many other enterprise architecture frameworks, is that they propose many viewpoints, generally each of them proposing a complete meta-model for each viewpoint (with artifact types and relationship types), but no consistent view of those various viewpoints.

-This is exactly the same problem for UML modeling.
+This is a major issue for the framework because:

+  * Separate meta-models for separate viewpoints can be ambiguous and can create various ways of representing the same things;
+  * There can be semantic overlap between various viewpoints and their respective meta-model;
+  * What should be a single viewpoint can artificially be split into different view points with different meta-models (we'll see later in this article the dramatic consequences of the Longépé Enterprise Architecture model in France).

+If the consistency is not "built in" the framework, if it is not part of the primary requirements, then the framework will be very difficult to use.

+And the fact is interconnecting various meta-models to be able to create something consistent is not an easy task.
+Indeed, Archimate seems to be the best illustration of it, and I fear I don't know many other samples.
+The only modeling approach that look like Archimate is the [Aris methodology](https://en.wikipedia.org/wiki/Architecture_of_Integrated_Information_Systems).

+### Samples of Non Consistent Modeling Approaches

+UML is not consistent due to the many meta-models that are not semantically connected together as a whole.

 Suppose you made class diagrams and sequence diagrams for a set of classes.
 You can add a state diagram for a particular process of a specific class `A` of your model.
-Indeed, in UML, there is no way to know if this state diagram is consistent with the rest of the diagrams that include `A`.
+In UML, there is no way to know if this state diagram is consistent or not with the rest of the diagrams that include `A`.
 This is due to the fact that UML proposes a set of various kinds of views that are not *linked together*.

+Another dramatic inconsistent model is the Longépé French model which defined, instead of Archimate "software layer", two different layers:

+  * One functional layer, that could be interpreted as the Application Function part of the Archimate meta-model,
+  * One technical layer, that could be interpreted as the Application Component part of the Archimate meta-model.

+As in Archimate, there is, for Longépé, a business layer and an infrastructure layer, which scopes are almost the same than Archimate's.

+In Longépé model, every model can be "derived" from the model of the superior layer.
+This means that the technical layer can be derived from the functional layer.
+This assertion is obscure, misleading and semantically erroneous.
+In Archimate, the application function is "assigned to" a application component.
+That enables to manage the good and the bad assignment, what is called the "urbanisation" in French (notion of good or bad function positioning in the global IT systems).

+This particular problem caused a huge number of projects to fail, and numerous errors of interpretation and understanding for French architects.
+The book of Christophe Longépé was at the origin of many misjudgments, errors, and confusions in the French markets since the publication of its first edition in 2001.

+***

+## The Many Revolutions of Archimate

+### Revolution #1: The Language Just Works

 It is the same for the various views of many meta-model.
 Indeed, if the quality of the meta-model is high, then the modeling will be good.
 However, if the meta-model is bad, the modeling will be very bad.